-Changes to the scope of the new Joint Headquarters in the later stages to create additional offices cause a delay in the completion of the project.
-The £50k provison is to cover this extected charge from the supplier.
+Changes to the scope of the new Joint Headquarters in the later stages to create additional offices caused a delay in the completion of the project.
+The £50k provison is reduced to £30k and will cover the expected charge from the supplier.